 The recommendations of the report are briefly outlined as follows:

-The Intellectual Protection Office could offer design rights as an insurance policy for which companies/individuals would have to pay a registration fee.
+The Intellectual Protection Office (IPO) could offer design rights as an insurance policy for which companies/individuals would have to pay a registration fee.
 The IPO should then make the information related to the protection of registered designs more accessible and clear.

 The IPO could give clear guidelines as to the likelihood of success in litigation cases brought about due to perceived design right infringement.
 Information regarding costs, time and benefits of such action should be made available.

 Among the main problems perceived in the current system are time and cost.
-In order to alleviate this it is recommended that a superfast track be considered that would be available to small value design claims.
+In order to alleviate this, it is recommended that a superfast track be considered that would be available to small value design claims.
 The associated cost would then also be limited but no precise figure is suggested.
 Extra expense could be attributed to any party wishing to step outside the superfast process.

 Problems can arise due to the judiciary having a different value perception to design from that of the design community.
-In order to obviate or at least lessen the likelihood of this occurring ‘lay assessors’ or ‘informed users’ could be appointed to be on the bench and advise the judge.
+In order to obviate or at least lessen the likelihood of this occurring, ‘lay assessors’ or ‘informed users’ could be appointed to be on the bench and advise the judge.

-The time taken for and cost of bringing about a judgement on IPR infringements may be reduced by introducing an IPO (Intellectual Property Office) Tribunal system.
-This would hear cases only where registered design rights exist and last up to three hours in duration.
+The time taken for and cost of bringing about a judgement on IPR infringements may be reduced by introducing an IPO Tribunal system.
+This would hear cases only where registered design rights exist and last up to a maximum of three hours.
 One final recommendation is for the formation of a design list to help accommodate an expedited process.
 This list would comprise cases where it was considered by the judiciary that decisions could be reasonably achieved in three hours or less.

 These recommendations are much more expansively described in the report.
 The above outline gives the reader some flavour of what could be done.
 At this time these recommendations remain just that, ‘recommendations’, and the law with regard to Design Intellectual Property Rights in the UK is still difficult to comprehend and/or to ensure firm expectations.

 As stated before, the extant literature on Design IPR is mainly aimed at individuals, agencies (SMEs) or companies.
 In order to begin to consider culturally significant patterns, products and processes it is necessary to look at some case studies and, while trying to relate back to the current IPR situation, we can make some comments on the deeper complexities therein.
 Five case studies are considered: Harris Tweed; American Hopi Indian designs; the Paisley pattern; an Inuit Indian design and Fair Isle patterns.
-Let us begin with the recognised best protected process and product(s) of Harris Tweed.
+Let us begin with the recognized best protected process and product(s) of Harris Tweed.

 The Harris Tweed Act 1993